 - Start by launching Snapchat and logging in to your account.

-- Next, tap the profile icon (Bitmoji) on the top-left corner.
+- Next, tap the profile icon (Bitmoji) in the top-left corner.

 - Hit the gear symbol in the upper right corner to access your settings.

-- Toggle off “Show me in Quick Add.”
+- Unmark (or toggle it off in iOS) “See me in Quick Add.”

-This can reduce the number of random buddy requests significantly.
+This can reduce the number of random friends requests significantly.

 Disabling these, however, inhibits honest people from discovering you.
 As a result, you’ll need to consider this while deciding whether the compromise is worthwhile.

-Since Snapchat is such a personal experience, only add people you know you can trust.
-You can decide to block strangers who try to contact you because you never can tell their real intentions.
+Since Snapchat is such a personal experience, only add people you can trust.
+You can block strangers who try to contact you because you can never tell their real intentions.

 These terminologies aren’t the same thing.
 If you were added through a search, it implies that somebody looked for your name and added you.
 If you were added by username, someone searched your username and added you.